NASA-AMMOS/Landform/Web/docs/SETUP.md

 1. upload `landformweb-worker-VERSION.zip`
 1. right click on `landformweb-worker-VERSION.zip` and rename to `tileserver.zip`
 1. you will need to restart all EC2 instances in the autoscale group to pick up the changes
-  1. one way to do that is to delete any existing auto scaling group and re-create following the instructions below
+  1. one way to do that is to delete any existing auto scaling group and then re-create following the instructions below

 ### 4. Create Auto Scaling Group
 1. http://goto.jpl.nasa.gov/awsconsole